cloki0610/CI-Portfolio-Project-5/README.md

 With Heroku's config var feature, all sensitive keys like stripe and AWS secret key were stored in local env.py file are now stored in the Heroku server to prevent unwanted connections to the database or cloud service.

-The project also use Django allauth to set up a user authorization system to provide restricted access to certain features on the website that are not intended for unauthorized users.
-User need a valid e-mail to receive confirmation e-mail to confirm their e-mail to login to the website.
+The project also uses Django allauth to set up a user authorization system to provide restricted access to certain features on the website that are not intended for unauthorized users.
+Users need a valid e-mail to receive a confirmation e-mail to confirm their e-mail to log in to the website.

-All image file uploads from the user should store and be protected in AWS S3 bucket, but there are limit of the usage because it is still using AWS free tier service.
+All image file uploads from the user should store and be protected in the AWS S3 bucket, but there is a limit of usage because it is still using AWS free tier service.

-The project use stripe to handle the payment method, with set up an account and to use the test service, the the project will handle the security in the payment process.
-All the related secret will store in env.py and heroku.
-The project also use their webhook feature to save the payment detail and send confirmation e-mail after a successful payment, so an endpoint setting are also created in the stripe account to resist the connection from others.
+The project uses stripe to handle the payment method set up an account, and use the test service, the project will handle the security in the payment process.
+All the related secrets will store in env.py and Heroku.
+The project also uses their webhook feature to save the payment detail and send a confirmation e-mail after a successful payment, so endpoint settings are also created in the stripe account to resist the connection from others.

 ### **Surface Plane**